 - Juice of 2 limes

-- ½ to ¾ cup of olive oil, adjust based on how thick you want the salsa
+- ½ to ¾ cup of olive oil or avocado oil (for a more neutral taste) adjust based on how thick you want the salsa

 - Salt to taste

 - Place all the ingredients in a mini food processor or blender, mix/blend until all the ingredients are completely crushed and the sauce is smooth.
 Make sure the sauce is blended well enough so that the olive oil is well mixed into the salsa.

 - Use immediately or refrigerate until ready to use.
 The salsa is best if used the same day it’s prepared.

 This aji salsa is very similar to my aji criollo recipe.
 It has very similar ingredients, but while you can use any variety of hot peppers for the aji criollo, for this salsa the key is to use jalapeños, it doesn’t have the same flavor if you use any other type of pepper.
 Also, I use water in the aji criollo, while this jalapeño cilantro salsa uses only olive oil.
 This jalapeño cilantro salsa reminds me of a chimichurri style sauce because of the combination of olive oil, garlic and herbs; even though traditional chimichurri uses finely chopped herbs.

 Step by step preparation photos of the jalapeño cilantro salsa: